PrabhatNew/Kubernetes/helm_charts/README.md

 Change your working directory to the helm_charts directory: cd Kubernetes/helm_charts/

+Extract the contents of the chart tarball to a directory on your local machine: tar -xzf my-nfs-chart-0.1.0.tgz

-Change the values.yaml file according to your configuration.
+Edit the values.yaml file according to your configuration.

+Package the modified chart directory back into a tarball: tar -czf my-nfs-chart-0.1.0-modified.tgz my-nfs-chart-0.1.0/

-Install the Helm chart using the helm install command, specifying a release name and the path to the chart: helm install my-nfs-release my-nfs-chart-0.1.0.tgz
+Install the Helm chart using the helm install command, specifying a release name and the path to the chart: helm install my-nfs-release -f values.yaml my-nfs-chart-0.1.0-modified.tgz

 Replace my-nfs-release with a name of your choice that identifies this release of the Helm chart.
 You can also specify additional options like --namespace to install the chart in a specific namespace.